EMC China Lab

 Purpose: To evaluate the potential of medical devices and biomaterials to induce cytotoxic reactions, and predict tissue and cell responses when applied to terminal organisms.
 Through in vitro cell culture technology, it can detect cell growth inhibition, functional changes, cell lysis, death or other toxic reactions after the test article contacts with cells.

-Significance: It can quickly, econoMICally and conveniently screen the cytotoxicity of batches of test articles.
+Significance: It can quickly, economically and conveniently screen the cytotoxicity of batches of test articles.
 It provides a prerequisite for determining whether to conduct animal tests, and offers important guarantees for the research, development and application of new medical devices and biomaterials.

 Relevant Standards for the Test